husnain-ce/husnain-ce/README.md

 <br>

 - A passionate Self-Driven Leader and Security Researcher.
-- Managing teams for Cyber Security Projects.
+- Managing teams for Cyber Security Projects and Software development Projects.
 - I'm currently open for an Cyber Security Job Roles, Services & Projects.